lulvk/lulvk.github.io/_pages/freelance.md

 I will proofread and edit your documents for:
 * Spelling, grammar, punctuation...
-* but also for consistency, readability, and flow
+* ... but also for consistency, readability, and flow.

 <br />

-Please contact me to discuss your needs and so that I send you a quote.
+Please [contact me](mailto:lucie.leveque@ensc.fr){:target="_blank"} to discuss your needs and so that I send you a quote.
 I look forward to working with you!

 Why me?
 ======